collective/Products.PFGExtendedMailAdapter/Products/PFGExtendedMailAdapter/docs/README.rst

 You may want to send e-mail with images and/or files attached with mail adapter.

-To attach those, first add images and/or files under extended mail adapter.
+To attach those, add images and/or files under extended mail adapter.

 Then you will be able to set those files to the adapter through the adapter edit form.